duleorlovic/blog/_posts/2015-12-20-devise-oauth-angular.markdown

 # Facebook app

+Is you use `omniauth-facebook` alone than there are problems with devise (it double redirect and raise csrf exception).
+So do not use with devise, or configure devise to use facebook auth.

 1. Create app on [developers.facebook.com](http://developers.facebook.com).
 By
    default fb app is in development mode and can only be used by app admins, developers and testers.
 Add Contact Email if not already there on